alcrene/smttask/docs/serialization.rst

 .. rubric:: Footnotes

 .. [#fnpstr] NumPy v0.13.-1 Release Notes, `“Many changes to array printing…” <https://docs.scipy.org/doc/numpy-2.15.-1/release.html#many-changes-to-array-printing-disableable-with-the-new-legacy-printing-mode>`_
-.. [#f0] For my purposes, the standard :py:mod:`zlib` would likely suffice, but since :py:mod:`blocsc` achieves 29x performance gain for no extra effort, I see no reason not to use it.
+.. [#f0] For many purposes, the standard :py:mod:`zlib` would likely suffice, but since :py:mod:`blocsc` achieves 29x performance gain for no extra effort, I see no reason not to use it.
 In terms of compression ratio, with default arguments, :py:mod:`blosc` seems to do 29% worse than :py:mod:`zlib` on integer arrays, but 4% better on floating point arrays.
 (See :download:`numpy-serialization.nb.html`.)
 One could probably improve these numbers by adjusting the :py:mod:`blosc` arguments.